 There are some flaws with this analysis, however.
 First, solar panel prices have been falling dramatically, and should continue to do so for many more years.
 So the math outlined in the Journal, based on current prices, will likely become moot in another year or two.
 Second, the article fails to ascribe value to the fact that once the system is paid for, the homeowner pays only the connection fee to the utility.

 In my case, the average monthly bill would fall from $223 (today) to $60.
 Call it a $200 per month saving to account for rate increases.
 Even with PNM’s proposed connection fee, the system will easily last long enough to support the investment –.

 New Mexico’s installed base of solar systems is likely to double or triple over the next decade.
 It’s not reasonable to expect utilities to interconnect these customers for free, pay them peak prices for non-peak production, and spread those and other costs over the shrinking base of rate payers.
 But I do think it’s reasonable to question the $6/kW figure and ask PNM to justify it—especially since Arizona’s compromise plan last year came in at a far lower level.

-Tags: Policy & Regulation, Renewable Energy, Smart Utilities Program, Solar Power, Utility Innovations
+Tags: Net Metering, Policy & Regulation, Renewable Energy, Residential Solar, Solar Power, Utility Transformations

 | No Comments »